 Many big-box and discount stores stack store merchandise on high shelves.
 Sometimes these are improperly stacked or secured.
 Falling merchandise sounds like a minor accident, but when pieces of heavy merchandise are stacked at heights of one to two stories, they can cause extremely serious injuries to customers.
-At Sharifi Firm, our premises liability attorneys can help victims in the Los Angeles area and elsewhere in Southern California pursue compensation after accidents involving falling merchandise.Holding a Property Owner Accountable for Falling Merchandise
+At Sharifi Firm, our Los Angeles premises liability attorneys can help victims in Southern California pursue compensation after accidents involving falling merchandise.Holding a Property Owner Accountable for Falling Merchandise

 Under California Civil Code section 1714(a), a person or entity is responsible for injuries caused to others due to a lack of ordinary care in managing a property, except to the extent the injured person has brought the injury upon himself or herself due to lack of reasonable care or a willful action.
 This general rule applies to property owners or occupiers, which owe a duty to their customers to avoid exposing them to an unreasonable risk of harm while shopping.

-To establish a premises liability claim in California, a plaintiff must prove that:
+To establish a premises liability claim in California, a plaintiff's attorney must prove that:

 - The defendant owned, leased, or occupied the property;